Lauren M. Christman, LMT, CBSI/KMI, CCST

 To schedule an appointment

-Children under 14: I accept most major medical plans and auto insurance claims.
-You'll need to check with your insurance company to see if you need a doctor's prescription (please see the Client Forms section).
+Children under 14: I accept most major medical plans.
+I'll need a doctor's prescription with a diagnosis code in order to bill.
 My rates are $110/hour.
 For more information about paying by insurance, click here.

-Teens and adults: I accept auto insurance claims, as well as cash payments.
+Adults and older teens: I accept auto insurance claims, as well as payments at the time of service.
 My 'out of pocket' rates are $100/hour, which can be pro-rated for 3/4-hour or 1/2-hour sessions.
 I also offer a package of 5 sessions for $450, paid in advance.
-To pay on line with credit cards or PayPal, click here.
-I also accept checks and cash.
+I accept cash, check, credit cards (including HSA accounts) or to pay on line with PayPal, click here.

 To pay for sessions or tutorials with Lauren online, click here.